 I wouldn’t necessarily call it the antithesis of the top-heavy A83 but most certainly the sound is much smoother and warmer with a slightly thicker note quality.
 There is also a much greater emphasis on the dynamic driver presence and control in the sound of the A85.
 It is nicely weighted with a natural slightly full-sounding tone though it is not overly aggressive.

-I actually quite like how Fidue have tuned the low-end of the A85.
-It is full sounding, goes pretty deep also with more than respectable sub-bass presence.
+I actually quite like how Fidue has tuned the low-end of the A85.
+It is full-sounding and goes pretty deep also with a more than respectable sub-bass presence.
 It also has that nice dynamic driver natural weight and decay so it is not as super tight and pacey as a BA but it does deliver a richer if slightly languid tone for my money.

-Fidue have pulled the response back a little from sounding overly warm or sluggish with a touch more sub-bass elevation and a relatively linear drop beyond the mid-bass into the lower mids.
-There is some elevation in the midbass responsible for a touch of warmth but it fairly reserved in quantity and certainly not a lifted as the sub-bass performance.
+Fidue has pulled the response back a little from sounding overly warm or sluggish with a touch more sub-bass elevation and a relatively linear drop beyond the mid-bass into the lower mids.
+There is some elevation in the midbass responsible for a touch of warmth but it is fairly reserved in quantity and certainly not as lifted as the sub-bass performance.

 As a result, you get some excellent power and rumble from the A85 low-end but not necessarily a huge amount of body once you start hitting the lower pitch instrumental notes.
 They remain relatively clean and clear.
 They are prevented from sounding lean with that hint of warmth in the mid-bass but otherwise, their timbre is on the neutral side.

 Lower mids are positioned a bit behind upper mids with a fairly flat and slightly dipped response up to around 1-2k before a jump in energy and elevation from around 2k onwards.
 The linear drop from the mid to upper bass helps with instrumental clarity so whilst it is not full-on it isn’t overly lean.